Theming

 Javascript

-we automatically import everything.
-Just extend from there.
-If you need additional Vue components read the readme within the components folder.
+, and you can extend from there.
+If you need additional Vue components, read the readme within the components folder.

 Blade Directives